-Conduct a full audit for EDL and all institutions operating within the sector.
+Conduct a full forensic audit for EDL and all institutions operating within the sector and prepare financial statements for previous years by 2021.

 Develop a comprehensive energy strategy, through a process of stakeholder engagement, that increases power generation and distribution efficiency at optimal cost to secure Lebanon's long-term energy needs and improve overall sector governance.